polomarcus/tp/data-engineering/tp-cooperation/README.md

 Every commit on a branch should start a CI job to run test : `sbt test`

+### Step 6 - code coverage on the CI
+Add the coverage information on your CI and pull request meta data.

 ## Closer to a real project
 ### Add a database
 You would like to save some data, so you decide to use a database.
 Instead of downloading the ZIP file, you will use your docker-compose file